-The data being operated on are maintained by Esri and made available to you through these tasks.
+The data being operated on are maintained by Esri and used in the hydrology analysis service requests.
 A primary benefit of using these data sources is that a lot of the hard work has already been done, freeing you up to just work on performing analysis instead of having to worry about compiling, processing and storing very large datasets of continental and global scales on your local machine or network.

-The following map illustrates the types and coverage of elevation data available for analysis:
+The following map illustrates the types and coverage of data available for hydrology analysis:

 An interactive map is a also available for exploring the source data further.

 The available source databases are:

 - 90m HydroSHEDS for the world between 60 degrees north and 56 degrees south, plus some areas in Canada and Alaska north of 60 degrees.

 - US 30m, which is derived from the 30m National Elevation Dataset (NED) for the continental United States.

 - US 10m, which is derived from the 10m, National Elevation Dataset (NED) for the continental United States, but only for Hawaii, American Samoa, Northern Mariana Islands, Guam, Puerto Rico and US Virgin Islands.